Kankesanthurai: Etymology

 During the 8th century renovation of the Maviddapuram Kandaswamy Temple by the Chola-Pandyan princess Mathurapuraveeravalli, the temple's statue of Kankesan (Murugan) was brought via the port of Gayathurai which was later renamed Kankesanthurai in his honour.
-Thurai means "port" in Sri Lankan Tamil.Thyiddy Ganesha Temple.
+Thurai means "port" in Tamil.

 History

 During the civil war, the port at Kankesanturai was closed by the Sri Lankan Navy.
 Between 1983 and 1993, the northern part of the Valikamam region were declared a High Security Zone (HSZ) by the armed forces, where 6000 acres of land was confiscated around Kankesanthurai and all the residents (25,000 Tamil families) expelled, without compensation or return.
 The temples were inside the HSZ and as a result its priests were evicted by the military.
 The temple's structures were bombed, most significantly Naguleswaram in 1990, and their contents looted.
-Between 2002-2005, US military intelligence and military personnel visited the security zone, including Jaffna Airport and KKS harbour to review and inspect basing opportunities.
+Between 2002 and 2005, US military intelligence and military personnel visited the security zone, including Jaffna Airport and KKS harbour to review and inspect basing opportunities.
 Following the end of the civil war the military relaxed some restrictions on entering the HSZ, allowing priests and worshipers to return to the temples.
 The Maviddapuram Kandaswamy temple's 108-foot gopuram has been re-built but much of its 17th century structural renovations were destroyed during the civil war.